hville/random-z/README.md

 ## Installation

-In node, from the root of your project folder type `npm install --save random-z`.
+In node, from the root of the project folder type `npm install --save random-z`.

 ## Usage